hopbit/Git-Sandbox/progit/README.md

-current page in pdf: 29
+current chapter: 3.5.2
+current page: 30

 workdir for this book is under directory: $workspace/git/progit/.